 While services such as Airbnb are increasingly popular among users, they enjoy an ambiguous relationship with the city's zoning code.
-The short-term rentals of dwelling units or bedrooms for fewer than 31 days are technically prohibited in Palo Alto; the city's code defines "dwelling units" as rooms that constitute a "separate housekeeping unit, occupied or intended for occupancy on a nontransient basis."
+The short-term rental of dwelling units or bedrooms for fewer than 31 days is technically prohibited in Palo Alto; the city's code defines "dwelling units" as rooms that constitute a "separate housekeeping unit, occupied or intended for occupancy on a nontransient basis."
 The city further defines "transient" occupancy as one lasting fewer than 31 days.

 But the city's code does allow residents to use up to 25 percent of their homes' gross floor area (or 500 square feet, whichever is less) for something called "home occupation."
 This refers to an "accessory activity" conducted in a dwelling unit by the home occupant "in a manner incidental to residential occupancy."
 Home occupation must not generate traffic or parking beyond what would normally be associated with residential occupancy.

 Some Palo Altans who have waded into the waters of the sharing economy are unequivocal in their appraisals of such companies.
 Daniel Gold has been sharing his Palo Alto home through Airbnb since last year and touted the service to the council in January.

 He said his experience with Airbnb highlighted for him how "overburdened the real estate market was here in Palo Alto."
 His guests have included Stanford University students who may not otherwise be able to afford to stay locally and would have to rely on lodging in other communities.

 "It's important to me that these people are able to work here and study here and be able to afford it — not having them stay in outer boroughs like Mountain View, where real estate is cheaper," Gold said.